ffxblue/interview-tests/test/wordpress-metabox.md

 1. Test WordPress environment to be hosted and publicly accessible (with username/password)

-## Environment

-Our environment is set up as per below.
-You don't need to use this exact environment but the closer the better.

-> WordPress 5.1.1 (with Classic Editor installed)
-PHP 7+
-Webpack
-ES2015 via Babel compilation
-Sass

-Additionally, we only the support the latest 2 versions of Google Chrome.

 ## Deliverables

 All acceptance criteria should be met (to best of ability and time available).
 A link to your repo should be sent to: `amp HYPHEN tech HYPHEN test HYPHEN submissions HYPHEN group AT fairfaxmedia DOT com DOT au`